American Jewish Committee: 1900-1929

-On November 11, 1906, 81 Jewish Americans of Central European background met in the Hotel Savoy in New York City to establish the American Jewish Committee.
-The immediate impetus for the group's formation was to speak on behalf of American Jewry to the U.S. government about pressuring Tsarist Russia to stop pogroms against Jews in the Russian Empire.
+On November 11, 1906, 81 American Jews of Central European background met in the Hotel Savoy in New York City to establish the American Jewish Committee.
+The impetus for the group's formation was to eliminate the barriers to full Jewish participation in American life.
 More broadly, AJC sought to protect the rights of Jews all over the world and to combat anti-Jewish discrimination and antisemitism.

-In its early years, the AJC worked quietly and behind the scenes, utilizing the contacts of its well-connected and self-constituted Jewish elite, who were mostly Reform Jews.
-The organization's early intent was simply to eliminate the barriers to full Jewish participation in American life and secure, as far as possible, Jewish equality in other countries.
-Early leaders included lawyer Louis Marshall, banker Jacob H. Schiff, Judge Mayer Sulzberger, scholar Cyrus Adler, and other well-to-do and politically connected Jews.
+In its early years, the AJC worked quietly, utilizing the contacts of its most financially successful members, who were mostly Reform Jews.
+Early leaders included lawyer Louis Marshall, banker Jacob H. Schiff, Judge Mayer Sulzberger, scholar Cyrus Adler, and other politically connected Jews.

 Marshall was AJC's president from 1912 until his death in 1929.
 While president, Marshall is credited with making the AJC a leading voice in the 1920s against immigration restrictions.
 Additionally, he succeeded in forcing Henry Ford to cease publication and distribution of his antisemitic newspaper The Dearborn Independent.
 Ford was also made to apologize publicly and pay a cash settlement.

-In 1914, the AJC helped create the American Jewish Joint Distribution Committee, established to aid Jewish victims of World War I. After the war, Marshall went to Europe and used his influence to have provisions guaranteeing the rights of minorities inserted into the peace treaties.
+In 1914, the AJC helped create the American Jewish Joint Distribution Committee, established to aid Jewish victims of World War I.

-In the 1920s, AJC fought virulent antisemitism and pogroms in Roumania, Russian Jewish refugees in Turkey, and Jews in Yemen.
-It also filed complaints with the Council of the League of Nations after Norway passed a law banning schechita, Jewish ritual slaughter.
+In the 1920s, AJC fought virulent antisemitism and pogroms in Romania, as well as discrimination against Russian Jewish refugees in Turkey, and Jews in Yemen.
+The AJC also filed complaints with the Council of the League of Nations after Norway passed a law banning schechita, Jewish ritual slaughter by butchers.
 After the 1929 Palestine riots, AJC asked the U.S. government to ensure the British government protected the Jews in Mandatory Palestine.

 In the late 1920s, AJC advocated for reform of the Immigration Act of 1924, including repeal of the National Origins Formula that effectively made immigration from Eastern Europe, where the vast majority of the Jewish diaspora lived at the time, impossible.

 After Marshall's death, Cyrus Adler was unanimously elected AJC's president at the organization's annual meeting in November 1929.